-- 1. The court will order the Probation Office to prepare a Sentence Modification Report, addressing the following issues: - a. a brief procedural history of sentencing decisions, including whether the original sentence was imposed pursuant to Booker, reflected any departures or variances, or was reduced under U.S.S.G. § 5K1.1 or Rule 35(b); - b. the original Guideline calculation and a recalculation of the Guideline range in accordance with U.S.S.G. § 1B1.10(b)(1); - c. a statement whether the movant is an eligible defendant and the basis for that conclusion; - d. any information readily available to Probation from the BOP concerning defendant's post-sentencing conduct or misconduct;
+- 1. The court will order the Probation Office to prepare a Sentence Modification Report, addressing the following issues: - a. a brief procedural history of sentencing decisions, including whether the original sentence was imposed pursuant to Booker, reflected any departures or variances, or was reduced under U.S.S.G. § 5K1.1 or Rule 35(b); - b. the original Guideline calculation and a recalculation of the Guideline range in accordance with U.S.S.G. § 1B1.10(b)(1);

-- e. any information available to Probation concerning the danger to any person or the community that may be posed by a reduction in defendant's sentence; - f. a recommendation for disposition of the motion. - 2.
+- c. a statement whether the movant is an eligible defendant and the basis for that conclusion; - d. any information readily available to Probation from the BOP concerning defendant's post-sentencing conduct or misconduct; - e. any information available to Probation concerning the danger to any person or the community that may be posed by a reduction in defendant's sentence; - f. a recommendation for disposition of the motion. - 2.
 The U.S. Probation Office will be directed to prepare Sentence Modification Reports in a sequence consistent with projected release dates of the moving defendants, assuring those defendants eligible for imminent release are addressed first by the Court.
-Once all requested reports for inmates with projected release dates before January 1, 2012, are submitted to the Court, the U.S. Probation Office will prepare reports for moving defendants with release dates on or after January 1, 2012, in a sequence reflecting their projected release dates. - 3.
+Once all requested reports for inmates with projected release dates before June 1, 2012, are submitted to the Court, the U.S. Probation Office will prepare reports for moving defendants with release dates on or after June 1, 2012, in a sequence reflecting their projected release dates. - 3.
+The Probation Office will submit the Sentence Modification Report by the CM/ECF system (access restricted to the Court, the U.S. Attorney, and counsel for movant), but must serve a copy on a pro se movant by mail, with proof of service. - 4.
 Upon request, the Probation Office will provide a copy of the original Presentence Investigation Report to either party.